Testinium/rc-packing/README.md

 # RC-Packing

-This project is collecting some dependecies over exteral resources and Docker Images over public or private Docker Registry Service.
+This project is collecting some dependencies over exteral resources and Docker Images over public or private Docker Registry Service.

 After saving on local network, the package is being transferred to remote network via a SFTP connection.